davidkimai/clarifying-symbolic-residue/README.md

 # Clarifying Symbolic Residue
-**Reflective Reasoning Infrastructure for Trace Modeling, Interpretability, and Emergent Encoding in Constrained AI Systems**
+**Emergent Reflective Reasoning Infrastructure for Trace Modeling, Interpretability, and Emergent Encoding in Constrained AI Systems**
 ## Executive Summary

 Across artificial intelligence, neuroscience, and cultural systems, emergence (patterns arising not from training data, but from structural connections) is often described—but rarely explained.
 This repository presents **Symbolic Residue** as a measurable, modelable driver of emergence: the computational pattern left behind when expression is forced to compress under constraint.